 Will the new rules apply to my business?

-Face coverings must be worn by all customers on your retail premises, apart from where they are exempt.
+Face coverings must be worn by all customers in the indoor settings listed, apart from where they are exempt.

 You are expected to wear a face covering immediately before entering any of these settings and must keep it on until you leave.

 The government has published detailed guidance on face coverings , including where face coverings are not required.

-The rule doesn’t apply for hospitality businesses, such as cafes, coffee shops, restaurants and pubs, where it wouldn’t be practical to wear a face mask.
-However, in this case, you should be collecting customer details under NHS Test and Trace.
+The rules now apply to hospitality businesses, such as cafes, coffee shops, restaurants and pubs, unless a customer is seated at a table to eat or drink.
+You are also required to collect customer details under NHS Test and Trace.